jsteedscripts/Chiefs_TaylorsVersion/README.md

 # Chiefs_TaylorsVersion

+## Project Overview
-## This project utilizes the nflfastR package to analyze Kansas City Chiefs data from the past ten seasons and build predictive models.
+This project utilizes the nflfastR package to analyze Kansas City Chiefs data from the past ten seasons and build predictive models.